OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 For a sample that uses this technique, see [Insert Excel charts using Microsoft Graph in a PowerPoint add-in](https://github.com/OfficeDev/PowerPoint-Add-in-Microsoft-Graph-ASPNET-InsertChart).

-Code in your dialog window can parse the URL and read the parameter value.
+Code in your dialog box can parse the URL and read the parameter value.

 > [!NOTE]
 > Office automatically adds a query parameter called `_host_info` to the URL that is passed to `displayDialogAsync`.
 (It is appended after your custom query parameters, if any.
 It is not appended to any subsequent URLs that the dialog box navigates to.)
 Microsoft may change the content of this value, or remove it entirely, in the future, so your code should not read it.
 The same value is added to the dialog box's session storage.
 Again, *your code should neither read nor write to this value*.